 Acting against biodiversity loss

-Today, however, the Earth is losing biodiversity at rates never seen since humans have inhabited the planet.
+Today, however, the Earth is losing biodiversity at rates not seen in the modern era.
 Human responses to stop biodiversity decline have been woefully inadequate – with targets missed at both the international and national levels.
 This represents a significant policy failure.

 But there is hope.
-The year ahead represents an important opportunity for policymakers within the UK and internationally to reflect on and respond to the significant threats to biodiversity.
+This year represents an important opportunity for policymakers within the UK and internationally to reflect on and respond to the significant threats to biodiversity.
 Key policy moments include:

 - the United Nations Convention on Biological Diversity 15th Conference of the Parties in Kunming, China

 - the United Nations Framework Convention on Climate Change 26th Conference of the Parties in Glasgow, UK

 - the publication in February 2021 of the independent The Economics of Biodiversity: The Dasgupta Review commissioned by the UK Treasury and led by Partha Dasgupta FRS

 To strengthen the scientific evidence base on biodiversity and make this available to policy-makers, The Royal Society has commissioned a series of essays from global experts in fields as diverse as biology, conservation, ecology, environment, economics and population.
 They are intended to stimulate discussion on the problems and potential solutions to arrest and reverse the decline in biodiversity.
 Those essays that have already been received are available below.
 Further essays will be published soon.